-One of the specializations of majestic fire protection is the installation and repair of standpipe systems for all fire safety systems.
-When a fire in event takes place at your facility the standpipe system makes sure that rapid access to water is available to the designated areas.
-And is installed in coordination with the fire sprinkler systems.
+One of the specializations of Majestic Fire Protection is the installation and repair of standpipe systems for all fire safety systems.
+When a fire takes place at your facility the standpipe system makes sure that rapid access to water is available to the designated areas.
+The standpipe is installed by the fire protection engineer in coordination with the fire sprinkler systems.
 Standpipe systems are classified utilizing three system area classification.

 Class 1 Systems Standpipe systems

 These systems are provided for exclusive use a fire department personnel and provides heavy water streams in high-rise buildings without sprinklers.
 This system makes sure that fire department personnel have access to water that candy beyond the reach of fire department ladders from fire engines and street-level fire hydrants.
 Class one standpipe systems have 2 ½ inch 64 mm hose connections that are utilized by most fire departments.

 Class 2 Systems Standpipe systems

 Class II systems are installed for trained building personnel to control fires until the fire department arrives at the scene.
 You will see the systems on building walls and that they utilize one and a half inch or 38 mm hose lines.

 Class III system standpipes or a type of merging of class 1 Systems and class 2 Systems because they can be utilized by building occupants that are trained in fire control and also professional firefighters when day arrive on scene.
 These systems can be anywhere from 1 ½ inch inch hole stations to 2 ½ in. inch hole stations.